 - Your teacher’s training and experience

 - Access to professional journals, online services and the studio’s student portal and website

 - Music books, CD’s and other materials purchased by the teacher to keep costs low to you as student

 - Book and Music Club Memberships that is shared to enable discounts to each student

 There are certain guidelines to which I strictly adhere regarding missed lessons, the billing process and late fees.
 These guidelines are consistently maintained, and cannot be altered as they allow the business portion of music lessons to flow smoothly and equitably.

-For private lessons, you have the option of taking lessons at my studio in Pretoria or at your residence.
+For private lessons, you have the option of taking lessons at your residence only.
 Should you have lessons at your residence, a travel fee will be charged monthly dependent on the area you reside.

 It is important to take note of the following regarding lesson fees:

-– Lessons are charged at a flat fee each month, calculated at 45 lessons a year, irrespective whether you make use of all 45 lessons.
+- Lessons are charged at a flat fee each month.

 - Should you make use of private tuition, travel fees are included and charged to each lesson.
 Should a lesson be cancelled or missed by you as student, no travel fees will be credited back.